pgherveou/gulp-awspublish/README.md

 }
 ```

+### Bucket permissions

+If you are receiving "Access Denied" message, verify that public access to the bucket is **not blocked**.
+The following permissions are known to be working:

+- Block all public access: **Off**
+  - Block public access to buckets and objects granted through new access control lists (ACLs): Off
+  - Block public access to buckets and objects granted through any access control lists (ACLs): Off
+  - Block public access to buckets and objects granted through new public bucket policies: Off
+  - Block public and cross-account access to buckets and objects through any public bucket policies: Off

 ## Testing

 1. Create an S3 bucket which will be used for the tests.
 Optionally create an IAM user for running the tests.